ObAblakulov/friend-platform/README.md

 # Friendz?

 **A React Native social app built with Expo**
-Helps people make friends based on shared interests with anonymous posting real time chat and location based discovery
+Helps people make friends based on shared interests, with anonymous posting, real-time chat, and location-based discovery

 ## Overview

-Friendz? blends familiar social features with anonymous interactions and location discovery to help users find and build friendships not just followers.
-The app supports image and video posts anonymous voting real time messaging and an interactive map for discovering nearby people and events
+Friendz? blends familiar social features with anonymous interactions and location discovery to help users find and build friendships, not just followers.
+The app supports image and video posts, anonymous voting, real-time messaging, and an interactive map for discovering nearby people and events.

-Repository purpose
-A polished project to showcase production style mobile engineering for competitive SWE roles
+This repository is a showcase for the application.

 ## Request a TestFlight demo or codebase preview